16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 8 feet |

-Lastly, there’s the Opposite Leaf Fig (Ficus hispida) that’s relatively small compared to other giant Ficus trees.
+Lastly, there’s the Opposite Leaf Fig (Ficus hispida), which is relatively small compared to other giant Ficus trees.
 The tree is native to Australia and parts of Southeast Asia.
 Going by its name, this Ficus tree does have opposite leaves.
+I

-It’s among the few tree species that’s dioecious, meaning it has both male and female flowers.
-It does well in warm areas with 10 to 12 zones but with some moisture around.
+It’s among the few dioecious tree species and has male and female flowers.
+It does well in warm areas with 10 to 12 zones but with moisture around.
 In a pot, ensure the soil dries out before you water it again.
+A fully mature tree reaches heights of 20 feet outside and 8 feet inside the house.

 - Smaller variety